 - College fund for children

 Depending on what you’re saving for, there are different types of investment options that you can also consider.
 While you always have the safe option of stowing your money in a bank, the upside of doing so will depend on interest rates.
 When interest rates are low, you may not see your money grow.
-For your long-term goals, it may be more doable to take a riskier approach since you may have more time to regain any potential losses over time.
+For your long-term goals, taking a riskier approach may be more doable since you may have more time to regain any potential losses over time.

 Knowing how to manage and save starts with monitoring your money.
 It could be helpful to conduct your own audit and make a list of what you spend each month.
 This is different from creating a budget, but it will work towards helping you understand your finances.
 This exercise will also help you to develop your budget more accurately and reasonably.
 When you know where you are spending, you can know where you can make cuts to save more.